 7.4 The Client shall at all times respect the Seller's public image and good name and may act in such a way as to the Seller into disrepute.

 8.1 The Client must inspect the goods immediately on delivery; more particularly, the Client must check the delivery for compliance as regards visible defects.
 The Client must report all visible damage, caused by the transport, on the carrier’s delivery document.
-The Client must inform the Seller by registered letter, within eight days of delivery of the goods, otherwise the complaint will be considered as having lapsed.
+The Client must inform the Seller by registered letter, within 48h of delivery of the goods, otherwise the complaint will be considered as having lapsed.
 The Client's proviso 'subject to unpacking of delivery' is not accepted as a complaint and shall in no way alter the set time limit.
-The notice of complaint must contain a detailed description of the alleged defects.
+The notice of complaint must contain a detailed description and pictures of the alleged defects.
 The Client must respond in good time, otherwise the complaint can no longer be given consideration.
 The use (or resale) of a delivery or any part thereof constitutes irrefutable and irrevocable acceptance by the Client of the whole delivery.

 The 'short term' between the Parties, referred to in Article 1648 of the Civil Code, is a period of 2 months following discovery of the defect.